linhphaaam/posterity/README.md

 ## Dataset Access

-The dataset of digitized American labor posters is currently under restricted access in collaboration with the Harvard Radcliffe Schlesinger Library.
-We are working with the archivist to determine appropriate pathways for sharin
+The dataset of digitized American labor posters is currently under restricted access in collaboration with Lincoln Cushing.
+We are working with the archivist to determine appropriate pathways for sharing.